andziaoo7/us-medical-insurance-costs/README.md

 # us-medical-insurance-costs
-Project to analyze dataset from Kaggle using Python and some libraries to visualize data.
+First data analysis project based on dataset from Kaggle using Python and some libraries to visualize data.
+The purpose of this project was to use newly learned skills such as Python.

-Dataset can be found under below link: https://www.kaggle.com/datasets/mirichoi0218/insurance
+Dataset can be found under link: https://www.kaggle.com/datasets/mirichoi0218/insurance